Bruno-Amat/Bruno-Amat.github.io/_pages/about.md

   - /about.html
 ---

-I am currently pursuing my Master's degree in Economics at FGV EPGE, where I am deeply engaged in applying Industrial Organization methods to diverse areas, with a primary focus on Energy, Infrastructure and Antitrust Economics.
+I am a PhD student in Economics at UW-Madison, where I am deeply engaged in applying Industrial Organization methods to diverse areas, with a primary focus on Energy, Infrastructure and Antitrust Economics.

 # Fields of Research Interest